Dynamics-aware Adversarial Attack of Adaptive Neural Networks

 \subsection{Adversarial Attack}

 Adversarial examples for deep neural networks are first discovered by Szegedy \textit{et al.}~\cite{szegedy2014intriguing}.
 Goodfellow \textit{et al.}~\cite{goodfellow2015explaining} then proposed a Fast Gradient Sign Method (FGSM) to directly generate adversarial examples by adding the clean example with an imperceptibly small vector whose elements are equal to the sign of the back-propagated gradient.
-Iterative FGSM (I-FGSM)~\cite{kurakin2016adversarial}, Projected Gradient Descent (PGD)~\cite{madry2018towards}, and Carlini-Wagner attack (C\&W)~\cite{carlini2017towards} are three representative extensions that utilize gradient descent to optimize the objective function.
+Iterative Basic Method (BIM)~\cite{kurakin2016adversarial}, Projected Gradient Descent (PGD)~\cite{madry2018towards}, and Carlini-Wagner attack (C\&W)~\cite{carlini2017towards} are three representative extensions that utilize gradient descent to optimize the objective function.
 Other effective attacks include box-constrained L-BFGS~\cite{szegedy2014intriguing}, Jacobian-based Saliency Map Attack (JSMA)~\cite{papernot2016limitations}, and DeepFool~\cite{moosavi2016deepfool}.
 The above methods are white-box attacks, where the attacker knows the architecture and weight of the victim models.
-Considering the details of the models are not usually accessible to attackers, some works focus on black-box attacks in which the attacker has no knowledge of the model architecture or weight~\cite{chen2017zoo,su2019one,papernot2016transferability,dong2018boosting}.
+Targeted attacks are also studied~\cite{li2021simple}.
+Considering the details of the models are not usually accessible to attackers, some works focus on black-box attacks in which the attacker has no knowledge of the model architecture or weight~\cite{chen2017zoo,su2019one,dong2018boosting}.

 After the adversarial attack is explored in 2D images, some works also focus on 3D point cloud attacks.
 Xiang \textit{et al.}~\cite{xiang2019generating} first propose two types of adversarial attacks on point clouds: adversarial point perturbation and adversarial point generation.
-Recently, many 3D attacks are proposed~\cite{liu2019extending,zheng2019pointcloud,liu2020adversarial,wen2020geometry,xiang2021backdoor} and achieve impressive attack performance.
+Recently, many 3D attacks are proposed~\cite{liu2019extending,zheng2019pointcloud,liu2020adversarial,wen2020geometry} and achieve impressive attack performance.